Borocito/Components-for-Borocito/broRescue/README.md

 ## Borocito-Component
 This is a component.
 And it can be installed with '`boro-get`'.
-Check [this readme](https://github.com/Borocito/Components-for-Borocito/blob/main/boro-get/README.md) to know how to implement `boro-get`, with your BorocitoCLI instances.
+Check [this readme](https://github.com/Borocito/Components-for-Borocito/blob/main/boro-get/README.md) to know how to implement `boro-get`, with your Borocito CLI instances.

 ## About
-This plugin was created because it turns out that sometimes an instance of BorocitoCLI can be closed by some external or internal factor.
-Perhaps the user noticed the presence and closed it, or, a command left a mess that BorocitoCLI couldn't handle.
+This plugin was created because it turns out that sometimes an instance of Borocito CLI can be closed by some external or internal factor.
+Perhaps the user noticed the presence and closed it, or, a command left a mess that Borocito CLI couldn't handle.
 For this reason, broRescue is a good recommendation that it be installed.

 > Single Instance Package
 ## Usage
-If you notice that BorocitoCLI has closed.
-You can make broRescue restart the BorocitoCLI instance by using the command:
+If you notice that Borocito CLI has closed.
+You can make broRescue restart the Borocito CLI instance by using the command:
 ```sh
 broRescue Borocito
 ```